Neuroimaging, Cannabis, and Brain Performance & Function

 Posted Jan 21, 2018

-Increasing interest in the therapeutic and recreational use of cannabis demands greater understanding of the effects of cannabis on the brain and behavior.
-Because of the controversial and politicized nature of marijuana in societal discourse, strong beliefs about cannabis obstruct our capacity to have a reasoned conversation about potential pros and cons of cannabis use, and have impeded research initiatives.
-Nevertheless, many states have permitted medical and recreational use of cannabis preparations, while the federal government is swinging back toward more restrictive policies.
+The increasing interest in the therapeutic and recreational use of cannabis demands a greater understanding of the effects of cannabis on the brain and behavior.
+Because of the controversial and politicized nature of marijuana in societal discourse, strong beliefs about cannabis obstruct our capacity to have a reasoned conversation about the potential pros and cons of cannabis use and have impeded research initiatives.
+Nevertheless, many states have permitted the medical and recreational use of cannabis preparations, while the federal government is swinging back toward more restrictive policies.